NatasjaWezel/project_handbag/docs/TUTORIAL.md

   and press enter
 </details>

+## Plotting the first fragment with labels
+Looking at the first fragment with labels can come in handy when you forgot how you specified the labels.
+A script is provided to make this plot, in the ```tools``` folder.
+> This action can only be done if the .csv file has the same filename as the .cor file, and have the CENTRALNAME_CONTACTNAME_blahblah format

+* ```cd tools```
+* ```python plot_first_fragment_labels.py ..\testdata\h2o\H2O_XH_vdw.5_test.cor```

+![labels no3 h2o rc6h5](../figures/tutorial/labels_h2o_no3_rc6h5.png)
+A plot like the one on the left in the picture above should show.

 ## How to specify labels
 For water and nitrogen, some other pre-work was already done.
 Open the ```central_groups.csv```, located in the files folder (with any text editor you like - in this case excel might be a good option, but watch out that you can't change anything from column).
-First look at what atom has which label.
+First look at what atom has which label, and see the previous label picture to see what atom it corresponds to.
-![labels no3 h2o rc6h5](../figures/tutorial/labels_h2o_no3_rc6h5.png)

 Then look at the entries in the file.
 Underneath, a table is given to show the rows that the file contains.
 The first three atoms, center_label, y_axis_laben and xy_plane_label are the atoms that is aligned on.
 The first one goes on the origin (0,0,0), the second one goes on the y_axis (0,1.45,0) and the last one goes on the xy-plane (2.45, 1.56, 0).
 This is mostly for the visual aspect of looking at the structures later.
 The first structure is rotated into this position, and then is a base fragment to align all the other fragments on.
 For this, it is important that the three atoms have an angle with each other (they can not be on a line).